Measurement is an important part of all our lives, both for defining our objectives and evaluating our progress towards them.

 And in Chapter 7 you learn how to manage the emotional engagement of yourself and your key stakeholders as you move through the transitions that will inevitably arise as you implement your goal.
 Now you are ‘Ready’ to begin.

 Each step on its own is small, simple, and straightforward.
 Combined in the right order, they become a transformational staircase that anyone can climb.
-And the more you increase your ability at these skills, the more antifragile you will become.
+And the more you increase your ability at these skills, the more antifragile you become.

 - Keeping calm in a crisis and maintaining a strong inner connection with who you are and what matters most to you